backoffice/vanco.directpayment.processor/README.md

 - Installation

-Go to 'Manage Extensions' page and it will appear as 'Vanco Payments'.
+Go to 'Manage Extensions' page and the extension will appear as 'Vanco Payments'.
 Install the extension

 Go to Administer -> System Settings -> Payment Processors -> Add Payment Processor